blackmirag3/Classify/docs/UserGuide.md

 Format: `edit` or `edit NAME`

 If user has not entered a name, they will be prompted to input a name.
+Once programme received name input, the student master list will be searched for the name.

 If the name input matches that of an existing student, edit mode will be entered for that student.
+If 2 students with the same name is found, the user will be prompted to enter the desired student's phone number to select them.

-A list of actions will be printed and user can enter the respective index to select action to take.
+In edit mode, a list of actions will be printed and user can enter the respective index to select action to take.
+The following actions can be executed:
+- Add new subject to student
+- Modify student's existing subject
+- Delete student's existing subject
+- Modify student's phone number
+- Modify student's payment date
+- Modify student's remarks

-Each action has its own step by step prompts for user to follow.
+Each action has its own step by step prompts for user to follow, as seen in examples below.

+#### Edit examples:
 ```
-Example:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Welcome to Classify!
 What can I do for you today?